 Norwood Local Park is a popular place with its two playgrounds, five tennis courts, basketball courts, softball fields, a soccer/football overlay field, a soccer overlay field, and two park activity buildings.
-The fully wooden playground is expansive and very different than some of the other local parks.
+The fully wooden playground is expansive and very different from some of the other local parks.

 Walker Mill Regional Park 8001 Walker Mill Road District Heights, MD 20747

 This 500-acre wooded park offers lots of imaginative space with a windmill, a giant anthill large ants, bridges, and a variety of climbing structures.
 Be on the lookout for woodland creatures throughout the space and enjoy the treehouse!
-In addition, there are basketball, tennis courts, skate park, baseball field, softball field, and large sheltered picnic area.
+In addition, there are basketball, tennis courts, skate park, baseball field, softball fields, and a large sheltered picnic area.

 Wheaton-Claridge Local Park 11901 Claridge Road Wheaton, MD